 These tags are used by search engines to describe the page in a search result.
 They can also be seen at the top of the web page.

 These are extremely important, not only for SEO and ranking, but also for click-through rates.
 Titles that best represent the searcher’s intent tend to receive higher CTRs.

-Include free shipping in title tags to increase clicks – customers nowadays expect every eCommerce site to offer free shipping.
+Customers nowadays expect every ecommerce site to offer free shipping.
 Studies shows that mentioning it in the title help you increase CTRs from search results and subsequently improve your rankings.

 If you want to learn more about writing title tags, check out this guide by Search Engine Watch.

 Interesting Read : SpyFu Vs Semrush Vs Moz Pro – Best SEO Tool